 Is Sublimation Endothermic or Exothermic?
-Unraveling the Transformation
+Simple Science Explained

 Is Sublimation Endothermic or Exothermic?

 Sublimation is an endothermic process.
-It requires energy to transform a solid directly into a gas without moving through the liquid phase.
-The energy required is heat, which breaks the intermolecular forces that hold the solid particles together.
+It requires heat energy to change a solid directly into a gas without passing through the liquid phase.
+That heat breaks the intermolecular forces holding the solid together.

-- Dry ice (solid carbon dioxide) sublimates at room temperature and atmospheric pressure.
+- Dry ice (solid carbon dioxide), which sublimates at room temperature

-- Mothballs (naphthalene) sublime slowly at room temperature.
+- Mothballs (naphthalene), which slowly sublimate at room temperature

 Sublimation printing has become a popular printing technique for fabrics, mugs, and other customizable products.
 But what exactly happens to the inks during the sublimation process?
 Is it an endothermic or exothermic reaction?
 I’ll explain the thermodynamics so you can understand this unique printing method.